GENERAL TERMS AND CONDITIONS

 - maximum main domains to be tracked.

 4.10.
-Services by JENTIS, which are ordered and used by the Customer beyond the respective agreed License Terms and Scope, will be remunerated by the Customer according to the actual personnel and material costs at the rates valid at JENTIS.
+Services by JENTIS, which are ordered and used by the Customer beyond the respective agreed terms of contract, will be remunerated by the Customer according to the actual personnel and material costs at the applicable rates established by JENTIS.
 This includes, in particular, services provided by JENTIS outside of the usual business hours, the analysis and elimination of malfunctions and errors caused by improper handling or operation by the Customer or other circumstances for which the Customer is not responsible.
 Likewise, training is generally not included in the scope of services and requires a separate agreement.

 4.11.
 To the extent JENTIS at the request of the Customer acts as an intermediary for services of third parties, these contracts are concluded exclusively between the Customer and the third party according to the respective terms and conditions of the third party.
 JENTIS is only responsible for the services provided by JENTIS itself.